Matters — Q1 2025

 Mar 26: Approved As Amended

-Specific Use Permit for Drive-Through Restaurant at Maple and Hawthorne (Z234-279)
+Drive-Through Restaurant Specific Use Permit at Maple and Hawthorne (Z234-279)

-A drive-through restaurant is proposed on the south corner of Maple Avenue and Hawthorne Avenue within the Oak Lawn Special Purpose District.
-The project requires a Specific Use Permit for the General Retail zoned location.
+A drive-through restaurant was proposed at the corner of Maple Avenue and Hawthorne Avenue in the Oak Lawn Special Purpose District.
+The property's zoning designation required approval for this type of use.
+The City Council approved the proposal.

 Mar 20: Carried: 11 to 0